AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Data backup/Create manual snapshots and restore data from manual snapshots.md

 # Create manual snapshots and restore data from manual snapshots

-Alibaba Cloud Elasticsearch provides some commands that are used to create snapshots and restore data.
-You can use these commands to obtain the status and data of your Elasticsearch cluster, create manual snapshots for the data, and store the snapshots in a shared repository.
-You can also use the commands to restore data from the snapshots.
+Alibaba Cloud Elasticsearch provides some commands for you to create manual snapshots for the index data stored on your Elasticsearch cluster, store the snapshots in a shared repository, or restore data from the snapshots.
 This topic describes how to create manual snapshots and restore data from the snapshots.

 ## Precautions

+-   Before you use these commands to create manual snapshots for your index data or restore data from the snapshots, make sure that your cluster is in a normal state.
+Otherwise, the creation of the manual snapshots or the restoration of the data is affected.
 -   Snapshots store only index data.
 The following information of an Elasticsearch cluster is not stored in snapshots: monitoring data \(such as indexes whose names start with `.monitoring` or `.security_audit`\), metadata, translogs, configurations, software packages, built-in and custom plug-ins, and logs.
 -   You can run all the code provided in this topic in the Kibana console of your Elasticsearch cluster.
 For more information, see [Log on to the Kibana console](/intl.en-US/Elasticsearch Instances Management/Data visualization/Kibana/Log on to the Kibana console.md).